Mike Stepovich: Involvement in the Alaska Statehood Act

 President Eisenhower signed the Alaskan Statehood Bill on July 7, 1958.
 Following this event, Stepovich issued a proclamation setting the dates for primary and general elections to determine officeholders for the new state, setting the elections for November 25.
 The Territorial Governor then resigned on August 1, 1958, to run for a seat in the United States Senate.
 Following his departure, Territorial Secretary Waino Edward Hendrickson succeeded as Acting Governor.

 Post-gubernatorial career

 Stepovich's bid for a United States Senate seat was unsuccessful.
 He was defeated by Ernest Gruening in the November 25, 1958, election, held just before Alaska became a state on January 3, 1959.

-In 1960, Stepovich campaigned against an unsuccessful ballot initiative to move the state capital from Juneau, Alaska, to Anchorage, Alaska.
+In 1960, Stepovich campaigned against an unsuccessful ballot initiative to move the state capital from Juneau to Anchorage.

 Stepovich ran for governor of Alaska in 1962, winning the Republican nomination, but was defeated by the Democratic incumbent William A. Egan by a narrow margin.

 Stepovich lost to Wally Hickel in the Republican primary for governor in 1966.
 This was his final campaign for office.

 Following his unsuccessful Senate run, Stepovich returned to his legal practice in Fairbanks.
 He remained there until 1978 when he and his wife relocated to Medford, Oregon.
 Despite the move, the former governor still maintained his legal residence in Fairbanks.